 Depending on your nationality and your hometown country, you may fit different cases regarding to your situation living as an expat in Vietnam.
-We will try to cover and introduce you the different concept so you will be able to investigate by yourself what is the schema applied to your case.
+We will cover and introduce you the different concept so you will be able to investigate what is the schema applied to your case.

 With this status, you are no longer considered to be on French territory.
 So you depend entirely on the pension funds of your host country, in this case, Vietnam.
 This does not include making voluntary contributions to prepare for your upcoming retirement.
 You may also have the chance to enjoy the benefits of community and/or international social protection agreements between the host country and France.
 But it depends on whether the country has such agreements with France.
 Unfortunately, Vietnam does not but it is still very feasible to set up a pension plan there.